yugabyte/terraform-provider-ybm/docs/data-sources/cluster.md

 - `cmk_spec` (Attributes) KMS Provider Configuration. (see [below for nested schema](#nestedatt--cmk_spec))
 - `credentials` (Attributes) (see [below for nested schema](#nestedatt--credentials))
 - `database_track` (String) The track of the database.
 Stable or Preview.
+- `desired_connection_pooling_state` (String) The desired connection pooling state of the cluster, Enabled or Disabled.
 - `desired_state` (String) The desired state of the database, Active or Paused.
 This parameter can be used to pause/resume a cluster.
 - `endpoints` (Attributes List) The endpoints used to connect to the cluster. (see [below for nested schema](#nestedatt--endpoints))
 - `fault_tolerance` (String) The fault tolerance of the cluster.